Free invisible hit counter

 PANAMA TEMPORARY PERMISSIONS FOR LABOR REASONS

-Article 67 of the Decree Law created new temporary resident for specific labor categories for periods annual renewable for a total of six (6) years.
+Article 67 of the Decree Law created new temporary resident for specific labor categories for periods annually renewable for a total of six (6) years.

 There are 7 Categories available for the Panama Temporary Residency Visa: